ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DKIM permits a Domain Owner to claim some responsibility for a message by associating the domain to the message.
-This association is done by inserting the domain as the value of the d= tag in a DKIM-Signature header field, and the assertion of responsibility is validated through a cryptographic signature in the header field.
-If the cryptographic signature validates, then the signing domain (i.e., the value of the d= tag) is the DKIM-Authenticated Identifier.
+This association is done by inserting the domain as the value of the "d" tag in a DKIM-Signature header field, and the assertion of responsibility is validated through a cryptographic signature in the header field.
+If the cryptographic signature validates, then the DKIM Signing Domain is the DKIM-Authenticated Identifier.

 DMARC requires that Identifier Alignment is applied to the DKIM-Authenticated Identifier because a message can bear a valid signature from any domain, even